hoprnet/stake-hoprnet-net/README.md

 ### `prepareData()`
 The nodes and peerId are being grouped by their environments.

 ```
 var nodes = {
     'monte_rosa': [{peerId: xxx, ...}, ...],
     'paleochora': [{peerId: xxx, ...}, ...]
 }
 ```

+### `pingAndSaveResults()`
+This function loops over all the nodes to ping and saves the results.

+1st degree loop: loop over the environments (e.g.  'monte_rosa', 'paleochora')

+2nd degree loop: loop over the peers in each environment

+3rd degree loop: loop over the nodes used to ping (in the same environment as the peerId).
+ - If a ping comes back positive, the loop finishes and we go to the next peerId.
+ - If the ping comes back negative, the loop continues until either we get a positive ping, or the avalible nodes run out.

+ Each ping has a timeout of 10s.
+ After the 2nd degree loop is finished, it means that we checked all the peerId on the environment and we save to the database:
+  - pings
+  - the runtime